adityasingh-0803/Symposium/README.md

 ## ⚙️ How It Works

-1. **User selects an emotion** (e.g., hopeful, sad, curious).
+1. **User selects an emotion**
+   - Options like `hopeful`, `sad`, `curious`, etc.
+   - Sets the tone for the conversation.

+2. **Emotion-Matched Speech Generation**
+   - The selected emotion is sent to a prompt-engineered GPT (via Convai or OpenAI).
-2. GPT generates an **emotion-matched speech** for a chosen AI leader.
+   - GPT generates a **contextual reply** tailored to:
-3. ElevenLabs produces the **spoken voice** with tone control.
+     - The selected AI persona (e.g., Elon Musk).
+     - The user's emotion and query.

+3. **Voice Synthesis via ElevenLabs**
+   - The GPT output is sent to **ElevenLabs** with tone control parameters.
+   - ElevenLabs returns a **high-fidelity voice response** that reflects the chosen emotion.

+4. **Avatar Playback in Unity**
-4. Unity avatar plays the voice, **synchronized with lip movement**.
+   - Unity avatar plays the voice with:
-5. Backgrounds change dynamically, powered by GPT-extracted themes.

----
+     - **Lip sync** animations driven by audio.
+     - Matching facial expressions and body gestures.
+   - Subtitles displayed using **TextMeshPro**.

+5. **Dynamic Background Changes**
+   - GPT extracts contextual **themes** (e.g., Mars, Tesla, Twitter).
+   - Unity switches **background environments** using:
+     - Triggered animations
+     - Timeline sequences
+     - Shader changes or post-processing volumes.

 ---